abilian/abilian-sbe/README.rst

 About
 =====

-Abilian SBE (Social Business Engine) is a platform for developing social business applications, and more specifically collaborative / enterprise 2.0 business applications, such as enterprise social networks (ESN).
+Abilian SBE (Social Business Engine) is a platform for social business applications, and more specifically collaborative / enterprise 2.0 business applications, such as enterprise social networks (ESN).

+Abilian SBE revolves around the concept of *communities*, which are collaborative spaces with services such as lightweight document management, discussions, wikis, user timelines, etc.

 It is based on the `Abilian Core <http://abilian-core.readthedocs.org/en/latest/>`_ project which provide the basic services, on top of Flask and SQLAlchemy.

-Abilian SBE adds the concept of *communities*, which are collaborative spaces with services such as lightweight document management, discussions, wikis, user timelines.

-Abilian SBE is currently alpha software and evolving quickly.
-OTOH, it's already used by several major customers in production, since mid 2013.
+Abilian SBE is used by several major customers in production, since mid 2013.

 Screenshots
 -----------